-What is the OIG Process for Excluding Individuals/Entities?
+What is the OIG's Process for Excluding Individuals and Entities?

 The OIG’s exclusion process is governed by regulations that implement sections of the Social Security Act.
 Keep in mind: “When an individual or entity receives a Notice of Intent to Exclude, it does not necessarily mean they will be excluded.
 The OIG will carefully consider all material provided by the person who received the Notice before making a decision.”

 For both mandatory and permissive exclusions, the administrative process is the same.
 The OIG sends out a written “Notice of Intent to Exclude” which includes the reasons for exclusion and the effects.
 Remember, the notice allows the individual 30 days to gather information or evidence on whether or not the exclusion is warranted.
 Then and only then, will the OIG make a final decision on whether or not to grant the exclusion.

 If the OIG decides to proceed with the exclusion a “Notice of Exclusion”, along with the repercussions of the exclusion and appeal rights, is sent to the individual.
 The exclusion is effective 20 days after the notice is mailed.

 At the end of your OIG exclusion term, the affected provider must apply for reinstatement and receive an authorized notice from the OIG stating the request was granted.
 Only then will you be able to participate in all Federal healthcare programs (Medicare and Medicaid).